 When the project began.
-Makete District was virtually totally isolated dunng the rainy “sensory.
+Makete District was virtually totally isolated during the rainy “sensory.
 The regional road was in such bad shape that access to the main towns was impossible for about three months of the year.
-Road traffic was extremely rare with the district, and alternative means of transport were restricted to donkeys in the north of the distinct people relied primarily on the paths, which were supper and dangerous during the rains.
+Road traffic was extremely rare in the district, and alternative means of transport were restricted to donkeys in the north of the distinct people who relied primarily on the paths, which were supper and dangerous during the rains.

 Before solutions cook be proposed, the problems had to be understood.
-Little was known about the transport demands of the rural households, so Phase I. between December 1985 and December 1987, (ocused’on research.
-The socio-economic survey of more then 400 households in the district indicate of that a household in Makete spent, on average, seven hours a day on transporting themselves and their goods, a figure which seemed extreme but which has also been obtained in surveys in other rural areas in Africa.
-Interesting facts regarding transport were found; 95% was on foot 80% was within the locality: and 70% was related to the collect on of water and firewood and travelling to gunning mills-
+Little was known about the transport demands of the rural households, so Phase I. between December 1985 and December 1987, (focused on research.
+The socio-economic survey of more than 400 households in the district indicates that a household in Makete spent, on average, seven hours a day on transporting themselves and their goods, a figure which seemed extreme but which has also been obtained in surveys in other rural areas in Africa.
+Interesting facts regarding transport were found; 95% was on foot 80% was within the locality: and 70% was related to the collection of water and firewood and travelling to gunning mills-

-Having determined the main transport needs, possible solutions were identified which might reduce the time and burden During Phase II. from January to February 1991, a number of approaches were implemented in an effort to improve mobility and access to transport
+Having determined the main transport needs, possible solutions were identified that might reduce the time and burden During Phase II from January to February 1991, a number of approaches were implemented in an effort to improve mobility and access to transport

 An improvement of the rotted network was considered necessary to ensure the import and export of goods to the distinct These improvements were carried out using methods that were heavily dependent on labour.
 In addition to the improvement of roads, these methods provided training in the operation of a mechanical workshop and bus and truck services Hoverer. the difference from the conventional approach was that this time consideration was given to local transport needs outside the road network.

-Most goods were transported along the paths that provide short-cuts up and down the hillsides, but the paths were a real safety ask and made the journey on foot even more arduous.
-It made sense to improve the paths by building steps, handrails and footbridges.
+Most goods were transported along the paths that provided shortcuts up and down the hillsides, but the paths were a real safety ask and made the journey on foot even more arduous.
+It made sense to improve the paths by building steps, handrails, and footbridges.

-At the end of Phase II, it was dear that the selected approaches to Makete’s transport problems had had different degrees of success.
-Phase III. from March 1991 to March 1993, focused on the refinement and must of these activities.
+At the end of Phase II, it was dear that the selected approaches to Makete’s transport problems had different degrees of success.
+Phase III from March 1991 to March 1993, focused on the refinement and must of these activities.

-The road improvements and accompanying maintenance system had helped make the district centre accessible throughout the year.
+The road improvements and accompanying maintenance system have helped make the district center accessible throughout the year.
 Essential goods from outside the district had become more readily available at the market and prices did not fluctuate as much as they had done before.